Order of Visit: High Point #28

 Getting There: Black Mesa is located in the extreme western part of Oklahoma’s panhandle just north of the town of Kenton, OK (population: 17).
 The closest major towns are Trinidad, CO (65 miles to the northwest) or Amarillo, TX (160 miles to the southeast).

 Entrance Fees: None.
-Black Mesa rests within the Black Mesa Nature Preserve, and there are no access restrictions or entrance fees.
+Black Mesa rests within the Black Mesa Nature Preserve, with no access restrictions or entrance fees.

 Parking: There is a gravel parking area near the Black Mesa Trailhead with room for approximately 15 cars.
 You’ll also find a vault toilet near the trailhead.
 However, there is no potable water, so make sure to pack your water bottle before heading out for your visit.